InverterNetwork/contracts/memory-bank/activeContext.md

 // ... (existing errors)
 DiscreteCurveMathLib__InvalidFlatSegment() // NEW: For multi-step flat segments DiscreteCurveMathLib__InvalidPointSegment() // NEW: For single-step sloped segments
-// Note: Errors like InvalidPriceProgression will now primarily be reverted by the caller's validation (e.g., FM_BC_DBC).
+// Note: Errors like InvalidPriceProgression will now primarily be reverted by the caller's validation (e.g., FM_BC_Discrete).
 // _calculatePurchaseReturn now has its own checks for ZeroCollateralInput and NoSegmentsConfigured.
 // PackedSegmentLib._create() now throws InvalidFlatSegment and InvalidPointSegment.
 ```